Self-Help Books Do Work! If You Do This...

 We all know that most people who read self-help don't have a clue.

-They just go on to read another self-help book without making any change in their life.
+They just go on to read another self-help book without making any changes in their life.

 And I bet that person is you.

 It's okay.
-Awareness is the first step to the right action.
+Awareness is the first step towards the right action.

 Science shows there are two groups who read self-help books: problem-focused people and growth-oriented people.

 (They are basically who I talk about in this article.)

 The problem-focused group will read an entire self-help book in one sitting to then go on to the next one.
 Why?
 Because they are trying to find the solution to their problem (when their solution to their problem is often to just taking action).

 (It's no wonder why problem-focused people are often depressed.)

 The growth-oriented group, however, will find something useful in a self-help book and start applying it to their life right away.